 Should LEAs use enrollment or average daily attendance (ADA) for their calculation?
 (Updated 23-Nov-2022)

 Per the CDE’s August 2018 letter, the CDE recommended using enrollment.
 Due to conversations with the US Department of Education, to keep consistency in reporting throughout the State, CDE requires using the cumulative enrollment.
 As noted above, enrollment is prepopulated in the ESSA PPE data collection application.

-Is the PPE calculation different for a charter school than for a COE or school district?
+Is the PPE calculation different for a charter school than for a county office of education (COE) or school district?

 No. A charter school must follow the same process as a COE or school district, e.g., determine current expenditures and excluded expenditures, and distinguish between federal and state and local expenditures.